Want to learn more about ECO Camp? Fill out our interest form here.

 ECO Camp: Technology in the Environment

+Robots, drones and more!
 This one-week camp focuses on the technology used to study and protect our environment.
-Build your own underwater remotely operated vehicle (ROV) then test it in a team competition that simulates saving sea turtles in an oil spill.
-Learn about beach erosion during storms through the use of digital photography taken by drones.
-Build a LEGO quadcopter and test your piloting skills.
+Build your own underwater remotely operated vehicle (ROV).
+Test your ROV design skills in a team competition that simulates saving sea turtles in an oil spill.
+Learn about beach erosion during storms and land use change through the use of digital photography taken by drones.
+Use drones and test your piloting skills.

 HOW TO APPLY